alex-hh/cagi5_mpra_prediction/README.md

+# Repo Overview

+## Important Files/Directories

+* data/cagi5_mpra:
+  contains reference sequences for all enhancers (base_seqs.py), plus deepsea predictions for ref and alt alleles for all of the training data.
+* data/cagi5_df.csv:
+  the training data with added conservation information converted into csv format
+* data/release.xlsx:
+  raw training data
+* conservation/
+  a clone of some of the code from the keras codebase used for the deepsea prediction tasks included to make importing models trained on that task easier
+* crossval.py
+  helpers for cross validation (see below)
+* models.py
+  helpers for featurisation/prediction (see below)
+* utils.py
+  generic helper functions (including some relating to data from the previous year's challenge (i.e. cagi4))
+* cagi5_utils.py
+  cagi5-specific helper-functions

+# Notes on Code

 The code basically consists of helpers for pre-processing the data, helpers for cross-validation and helpers for featurisation/prediction.

 Examples of the full cross-validation training + evaluation process are in the notebook Cagi5CV.ipynb

 ## Setup

+N.B. this is only necessary if you want to redo any preprocessing or generate features using models I've trained on the deepsea data whose weights are saved in my scratch space.
+All the data needed to perform cross validation using DeepSEA features is in this repo already.

 To enable the loading of keras model weights and genomic data from my scratch drive, I use two empty subdirectories within this repo: data/remote_results and data/remote_data, which are excluded from git.